The most decadent dining adventure in Cardiff?

 It never feels like the restaurant is the destination, albeit a stopover or a bridge to fill the gap.
 This whole experience changed when we recently had dinner at ParkHouse, Cardiff.
 Our time there could be described as nothing less than a true culinary experience.

-From the get-go I loved the start of the experience, ringing the doorbell of an oldie-worldie mid-century manor house that resembles an opulent, yet exclusive gentleman’s club of that era.
+From the get-go I loved the start of the experience, ringing the door bell of an oldie-worldie mid century manor house that resembles an opulent, yet exclusive gentleman’s club of that era.

 We were shown in and asked if we would like to start with a drink on the first floor.
 Of course, we agreed.
 The gin selection alone was mesmerizing and I’ve made a mental note to go back for more.
 While gin is my usual tipple, I gave in to the glitz and glamour of evening and I opted for a Kir Royale.

-After sipping our drinks, we were gracefully whisked up the most romantic looking staircase, carnally adorned in velvet and into the equally as decadent dining room.
+After sipping our drinks, we were gracefully whisked up the most romantic looking staircase, carnally adorned in velvet and into the equally as decedent dining room.
 The vision from the (very) airy dining room faces out onto Cardiff Museum and surrounding luscious gardens.

 Looking around, I admire the crockery straight away, which looks almost medieval.
 I note the irony, foreshadowing for the banquet that will be put before me.

-Alex, our ever-knowledgeable waiter (that title does not even seem to do him justice), presents two variations of the night’s fare.
-Either an eight or five-course tasting menu or an ala carte option, we both opted for the latter; however, the choice was certainly not an easy one.
+Alex, our ever knowledgeable waiter (that title does not even seem to do him justice), presents two variations of the night’s fare.
+Either an eight or five course tasting menu or an al a carte option, we both opted for the latter; however the choice was certainly not an easy one.

-Our attentive sommelier turned waiter asked us if we were happy with him choosing the wines to escort our dishes-absolutely, we agreed in unison; and could not have been more content with our decision.
+Our attentive sommelier turned waiter asked us if we were happy with him choosing the wines to escort our dishes-absolutely, we agreed in unison; and could not have been more contented with our decision.

 Five scrumptious different yet mouth-watering wines from varying regions of the world were offered along with our courses.